-One other element to consider is hardiness zone.
+One other element to consider is the hardiness zone.
 The U.S. is split into different gardening segments that can guide you into making an informed choice on which plants will work best.
 You can also find the plants’ corresponding hardiness zone numbers online.
 For instance, the state of Virginia has a hardiness zone ranging from 5a in the western mountains to 8a to the eastern shore.
 You’ll want to consider plants that match these numbers.

-What Happens when the Weather Gets Warm Again?
+What Happens When the Weather Gets Warm Again?

 When the temperature rises, you may be tempted to jump back into your normal gardening routine.
 However, you’ll want to go about things gradually as the temperatures increase.

 The plants will tell you when they’re ready to resume normal gardening activity.
 Look for the formation of new buds on your plant; when they start to open, that’s prime time to begin encouraging growth-fueled behavior again.